nordbymikael/microsoft-partner-center/README.md

 Response:

 ### Debugging
-If any cmdlet fails, it terminates the script execution and provides an explanation of the failure, as well as the generic PowerShell exception message.
+If any function fails, it terminates the script execution and provides an explanation of the failure, as well as the generic Powershell exception message.

 ## References